akka/akka-http/docs/src/main/paradox/compatibility-guidelines.md

 ### Components with no Binary Compatibility Guarantee

 The following components and modules don't have the previously mentioned binary compatibility guaranteed within minor or patch versions.
-However, binary compatibility will attempted to be kept as much as possible.
+However, binary compatibility will be attempted to be kept as much as possible.

 #### akka-http